How 2 Dogs Overcome Their Fear of Being Touched by Strangers

 Published Date: March 5, 2018

-Quinn and Remy - Helping a Pair of Dogs Get Over a Fear of Being Touched by Strangers
+How to Help Dogs Overcome a Fear of Being Touched by Strangers

 While the dog training was going well, I did notice the guardian doing a few things that likely confused the dogs behavior wise.
-Petting that at times when they were excited, repeating commands over and over and giving attention when they demand barked at her.
+A few examples were petting them at times when the dogs were really excited, repeating commands over and over, and giving attention when they demand barked at her.

 I shared a number of positive dog training tips that will help the dogs start to identify as being in a follower position.
 Before the session, I think the dogs saw themselves as peers to the guardian.